Mountains Of Travel Photos

 "We all ran in separate directions.
 I traversed to the right, and looked back three times, and on my third time I saw David (Bridges) and Alex (Lowe) close together. ...
 I thought my number was up." - Conrad Anker survived, but David and Alex didn't.

 The second film, called Himalaya, follows extreme-skiers and boarders Rick Armstrong, Jeremy Nobis and Hilaree Nelson as they attempt to ski Deo Tibba (6000m) in the Indian Himalaya.
-I especially liked the scenes in the Manali as a snake charmer puts his snake around their fearful shoulders.
+I especially liked the scenes in Manali as a snake charmer puts his snake around their fearful shoulders.
 Introduced by Sting and featuring his song Fill Her Up.

 Top Of Page